GTBitsOfGood/spring24-dev-assessment/README.md

 _Note:_ Technically, there are other operations this API allows, but we request you **DON'T** call these endpoints for now.

 # Level 0: Setup
-* Setup the repo with any necessary dependencies needed (recall no more than one component library and it must be TypeScript/React/Next).
+* Setup the repo with any necessary dependencies needed (recall no more than one component library, and you must use React or Next).

 # Level 1: Easy
 * Render a basic component for the table on `localhost:3000` using the API provided to display all the information for each volunteer.
 The table